jentery/508v3/tabletop.md

 * Start polishing your game in tactile form
 * Share and playtest your manual and prototype in seminar
 * How does they present themselves as products?
 As exchanges or relations?
 As pedagogical artifacts?
-* Workshop on presenting and circulating games (online and off)
+* Workshop on presenting and circulating games (online and off) (return to Anthropy)

 ## Week 13 or 14: Package and Present Your Text as a Tabletop Game